Zone Doubt, a.k.a. 'Surreal Я Us'...

 Mon: major shop at Wilko for me - paint, wall hooks to hang up the mower, pair of telescopic grass shears that I can use without bending over - and Kai said the exam wasn't too bad.

 Tues: Kai's second exam, also not too bad, he thinks/hopes.
 I couldn't go swimming as the end of Hampstead road was closed for roadworks (like half the bloody city at the moment) Tues and Wed (and in fact was still closed to traffic on Thurs...)
-Spent much of the day was spent getting ready for the window installers, shifting stuff away from the windows as best we could.
+Spent much of the day getting ready for the window installers, shifting stuff away from the windows as best we could.
 Watched Kingsman: the Golden Circle in the evening, and thoroughly enjoyed it.

 Wed: Crystal Clear arrived at 9...
 There followed an extraordinary amount of noise, drilling, sawing, and kicking down the kitchen door as I couldn't find the old key!